filip2cz/ntfy-server-status/README.md

 ## Old versions
 There are several old versions.
 The oldest is the ping version, which doesn't require a client host or open port, but you need to have a direct ip address to the controlled server (not a router address or anything).
 Then there is the netcat version, which works fine, but in some cases the server-reporting version doesn't work, I found this problem in some Linux distributions, it worked in some, however it was replaced.

+## What I forked:
+1) C part in host-reporting and server-reporting.
+It's from a friend of mine who doesn't have the code on github, but he agreed to use it and the original code as I got it from him is here: